Healthcare – Wellbeing

 Your College

 Colleges have a network of support available to you, including College Tutors who work closely with the Head and Assistant Head of College, and help with a range of well-being issues, signposting to relevant specialist support where necessary.
 Colleges can also help support any friends that you might have concerns about.
-Contact details for each college colleague, including college managers, life advisors and coordinators can be found by clicking the link here.
+Contact details for each college colleague, including college managers, life advisors and coordinators can be found on the University’s colleges webpages.

 Open Door Team